 Word Dive uses artificial intelligence and short exercises to help language learners commit study items to long-term memory.
 The app provides instruction in ten languages and is available for desktop, iOS, and Android.

-It’s very easy to use, but the material is limited.
+It’s very easy to use, but I thought the material was limited.

 You can practice vocabulary and grammar, but there are almost no grammar explanations.